 Image does not reflect current beard length.

 I’ve called Portland home since 2016 and love being in the shadow of a volcano once again.
 I try to always keep one eye looking for magic and mystery, and the other looking for the right people and resources to transmit them to the world.
-For the past two years, my primary focus has been a feature-length documentary which is now entering the final phase of post-production.
+For the past three years, my primary focus has been a feature-length documentary which is now entering the final phase of post-production.

 Every few years or so a film changes my life.
 From Darren Aronofsky’s The Fountain, Jeff Nichols Take Shelter, Terrence Malick’s Tree of Life, Joe Talbot’s The Last Black Man In San Francisco.I believe in the power of story… to transport, to transform, to heal.
 Every story, whether it is large or small, scripted or documentary, has the ability to do that in a small way.